pratikgajjar/go-backend.how/content/posts/creating-content.md

 1. Games
 2. Commenting on posts with ideas

-> Your success in life will be largely determined by your ability to speak, your ability to write, and the quality of your ideas—in that order. - Professor Patrick H. Winston
+> Your success in life will be largely determined by your ability to speak, your ability to write, and the quality of your ideas—in that order. - Professor Patrick H. Winston[^2]

 May the force be with you 🧙